Government stays open, funding bill clears key hurdle in Senate

 The 63-36 vote came just before a midnight deadline when the government could have run out of money.

 Final passage came after a procedural vote to advance the measure was narrowly adopted.
 Needing 60 votes, it cleared 61-38.
 The vote took nearly an hour and was tense and uncertain to the end as senators weighed political and parochial interests in deciding which way to vote.
 Party leaders and whips, trying to save the must-pass bill, worked their members furiously.
+President Barack Obama signed the measure into law early Saturday.

 The late night action came after a day of back-channel negotiations aimed at alleviating concerns from coal-state Democrats who wanted a longer extension of expiring health benefits for retired coal miners.
 Democrats failed to secure enough votes to that extension.